kaklise/WNTR/documentation/extensions/stormwater.rst

 Installation
 ------------

-Follow WNTR's :ref:`installation` instructions to install S-WNTR.

-S-WNTR requires the following dependencies (included in the `requirements file <https://github.com/usepa/WNTR/blob/main/requirements.txt>`_):
+WNTR-Storm requires the following dependencies, which are included as DEPENDENCIES and EXTRAS (optional and stormwater) in the setup.py file.

 * numpy
 * scipy